guidupuy/git-oneflow/README.md

 In [this article](https://www.endoflineblog.com/oneflow-a-git-branching-model-and-workflow#develop-feature-branches), Adam describes how it works and when it should be employed.

 This project puts together some CLI commands to leverage the OneFlow model.
-It is heavily based on [this repo](https://github.com/msanguineti/git-oneflow) by M. Sanguineti (MIT license), and includes a few minor modifications, notably to support Bitbucket PRs.
+It is heavily based on [this repo](https://github.com/msanguineti/git-oneflow) by M. Sanguineti (MIT license), and includes a few minor modifications, notably to support Bitbucket Server PRs.

 **_This workflow is not for the uninitiated:_**